Trooped/quickbars-ha-integration/custom_components/quickbars.md

   -  #### Resolution:
      1. In the QuickBars TV app settings, ensure that the "Persistent background connection" option is enabled.
 This allows Home Assistant to send commands to the app even when it's not in the foreground.
-     2. for Cameras - verify the camera has a valid MJPEG stream, and it's imported to the TV app.
+     2. for Cameras - verify the camera has a valid MJPEG stream, and it's imported to the TV app (if using a regular camera entity with MJPEG stream, and not RTSP url).

 ## Removing the integration